Specializing in women’s emotional health thru art

 Playing is just as important to adults as it is for children.

-When you are ready, fill out the form on the contact page.
 I will get back to you promptly.

 I look forward to seeing you in the studio!
 Have a wonderful day.